misch2/eink-portal-calendar/README.md

 1. ~~Add integration with Google Fit and display a weight data+chart~~
 1. ~~Add support for multiple calendars (inspired by https://zivyobraz.eu/)~~
 1. ~~Better battery voltage monitoring + move more things from client to the server~~
+1. ~~Multiple displays support~~
+1. Alerts on client unavailability.
+1. On the fly image generation (instead of pre-generating all the images)

 [^1]: I didn't consider the need for ESP board with very low power consumption.
 I therefore bought one that was available immediately (ESP8266 with integrated e-Paper driver).
 But while it's perfectly usable when powered through USB, it wouldn't keep working sufficiently long with AAA batteries.
 I therefore switched to low power ESP32 board.